What Are The Rules Of Figure Skating?

-These illegal elements include any somersault jumps (including a backflip), any lift that holds the lifted skater in a dangerous manner, and a male skater is not allowed to hold the female skater's ankles and spin them in the air, which is a clear reference to the widely banned element known as the headbanger.
-A male skater is also prohibited to make more than 3 ½ rotations when a female skater is lifted in the air.
-Skaters also cannot have both of their knees touch the ice at any moment of their performance.
+These illegal elements include any somersault jumps (including a backflip), any lift that holds the lifted skater in a dangerous manner, and a male skater is not allowed to hold the female skater’s ankles and spin them in the air, which is a clear reference to the widely banned element known as the headbanger.
+A male skater is also prohibited from making more than 3 ½ rotations when a female skater is lifted in the air.
+Lastly, skaters cannot have both of their knees touch the ice at any moment of their performance.

 Scores are awarded to the figure skaters based on their overall performance.
 This sport uses the International Judging System (IJS) to objectively score the skaters.
-There are two scores awarded to the skaters: the technical score and the program components' score.
+There are two scores awarded to the skaters: the technical score and the program components’ score.
 The technical score focuses solely on the elements attempted and how well the element was executed.
-Each element attempted has a base value assigned with it, and then the execution performed will increase or decrease the base value by 5 points.
+Each element attempted has a base value assigned to it, and then the execution performed will increase or decrease the base value by 5 points.
 The more difficult an element is, the greater the base value.
-The program components' score has five criteria that is judged from a score of 1-10, in .25 increments.
+The program components’ score has five criteria that is judged from a score of 1-10, in .25 increments.

 The five criteria are skating skills, transitions, footwork, performance, choreography, and interpretation of the music.
 These two scores are combined to create the overall segment score.
 This method of scoring is done for both the short program and the long program.
 The total score between the two is the competitive score, and the skater with the highest competitive score wins.

 Figure skating is the overall sport in which one skater or a pair may perform a routine to be judged.
 Ice dancing is a sub category in figure skating where the ice dancers focus on their footwork and style of dance on the ice, rather than elaborate jumps like figure skaters.
 Ice dancing is scored in the manner as figure skating, but the criteria is more tailored to judge the dance, rather than the elements.